 The UC Davis Police Department is responsible for collecting statistics, identifying reportable crimes, and reporting crimes to the FBI.
 The Office of Compliance and Policy provides Clery crime statistics to the Department of Education and publishes annual statistics for the public through this report.
 Under law, these statistics must be reported in the categories specified by each agency.
 FBI statistics include only crimes occurring on the campus or at UC Davis Health that are reported to police.
-The Clery Act requires reports from a wider geographic area (i.e., adjacent public property and off-campus student organization property); from a broader scope of "reporters" (i.e., "campus security authorities" having "significant responsibility for student and campus activities," including deans, athletic coaches, student housing and student judicial staff, and advisors to student organizations); for disciplinary referrals as well as arrests for drug, alcohol, and weapons violations; and for different crimes (e.g. forcible sexual assault vs. rape and attempted rape).
+The Clery Act requires reports from a wider geographic area (e.g., adjacent public property and off-campus student organization property); from a broader scope of "reporters" (e.g., "campus security authorities" having "significant responsibility for student and campus activities," including deans, athletic coaches, student housing and student judicial staff, and advisors to student organizations); for disciplinary referrals as well as arrests for drug, alcohol, and weapons violations; and for different crimes.